AwesomeAssertions/AwesomeAssertions/DESIGN-GUIDE.md

 * Mind the API fluent design.
 (Test should be readable like natural human language.)
 * Design the features discoverable.

-* ✅ Prefer "Did not expect something to be" over "Expected something not to be".
+* ✅ Prefer "Did not expect something to be [...]" over "Expected something not to be [...]".
 * ✅ Be aware that an assertion might be wrapped in an `AssertionScope` so `FailWith` does not halt execution and extra precautions must be taken to avoid e.g. a `NullReferenceException` after verifying that `Subject is not null`.